nuxeo/nuxeo/nuxeo-runtime/nuxeo-stream/README.md

   - Appender uses the Kafka [Producer API](http://kafka.apache.org/documentation.html#producerapi) and tailer the Kafka [Consumer API](http://kafka.apache.org/documentation.html#consumerapi).
   - Offsets are managed manually (auto commit is disable) and persisted in an internal Kafka topic.

-  You need to install and configure a Kafka cluster, the recommended version is 0.11.0.x.
-To create topics, LogManager need a Zookeeper access, the Kafka broker need to be tuned a bit:
+  You need to install and configure a Kafka cluster, the recommended version is 1.0.x.
+To check for consumer status, LogManager need a Zookeeper access, the Kafka broker need to be tuned a bit:

   | Kafka broker options | default | recommended |  Description |
   | --- | ---: | ---: | --- |